 Is There a Difference Between the Two Organizations?

-For starters, the PAAO is focused on ethical behavior and is currently the ONLY appraisal organization that performs a criminal background check on all Associates BEFORE they enter the PAAO.
-Those individuals who have a felony conviction are denied access into the PAAO – regardless of their qualifications or skillset.
+For starters, the PAAO is focused on ethical behavior and is currently the ONLY appraisal organization that performs a criminal background check on all potential Associates BEFORE they enter the PAAO.
+Those individuals with a felony conviction are denied access into the PAAO – regardless of their qualifications or skillset.
 After all, would ANYONE (client or owner) want a convicted felon looking through the subject aircraft?
 The most likely answer is “no”.

 How Do PAAO Appraisers Determine the Value of Aircraft and How is This Different Than Other Methods?